 Beneath all the criticism, judgment and sabotage are vulnerable feelings like shame, anger & unworthiness.
 Get curious about the story you tell yourself.

+Journaling is your best tool for this investigative work.
 Write down some of the things your inner critic says.
 What is it that you’re telling yourself?
 What are you telling others about yourself?
 What are you believing about yourself?
 What are you afraid will happen if you stand up to your inner mean girl?
 Why do you feel the need to criticize yourself, put yourself down, minimize yourself?
 What would happen if you stopped?

 3. Offer yourself (and your inner critic) compassion.
 Then release her.

 Your fears are part of you.
 They are also the door to your greatness.
 By acknowledging and owning your fears you accept that part of yourself thereby dissolving their power over you.
 Yes, they protected you when you were small, guarded you from threats (real and imagined), but you no longer need them now.
 You are an adult now, you have the power to choose your thoughts, the power to choose which thoughts to believe in, and which thoughts to let go of.

 Validate your fears and the need for them in the past.
 Thank your inner critic for protecting you.
 You can say, “It’s ok, I get it, you’re just trying to keep me safe.”
 Thank her for her vigilance and protection.
 Thank her for trying to shield you from things that she believed could hurt you.